HPD patrol car hits and kills bicyclist while responding to call in NE Houston

-The incident happened Tuesday night at Wayside Drive near Joy Street, and it was all caught on the dashboard camera of a man who was parked nearby.
+The deadly encounter happened Tuesday night at Wayside Drive near Joy Street, and it was all caught on the dashboard camera of a man who was parked nearby.

-Video shows the cyclist moments before the officer's police car hit him.
+Video shows Foreman moments before the officer's police car hit him.
 Dante, the man who says he saw the crash, said the officer's lights and sirens were not on.

 "Right after he hit him, he turned his lights on.
 So I mean, it's just a messed up situation where I mean, we're just gonna see what's gonna happen with it.
 If you just don't get slapped on the wrist or going to get fired, or, what, but he hit him.
 And a young man's dead now," Dante said.